Global Pot: Thai Curry Paella with Tajín® Shrimp

 Substitutions

-- Rice: Jasmine works (silkier, less socarrat).
-Adjust liquid slightly down if very tender rice is preferred.
+Rice: Jasmine works (silkier, less socarrat).
+Reduce liquid slightly if you prefer very tender rice.

 Make-Ahead & Storage